kyledilao777/Tiktok-Hack-2023/README.md

 Additionally, if a new user is added into the group purchase, a new user discount can be applied.
 This encourages existing users to invite more friends to join the Tiktok/Tiktok Shop platform.
 The merchant can also choose to set a minimum order value.
 Users have to meet this value in order to make a purchase.

+Extension:
+- A unique link can be generated for each group order so that it can be easily shared with new users without the app.
+They will be able to view the cart, product and prices.
+Similar to how unregisted users can watch tiktok on web browser.
+- Other form of discounts can also be used to gamify the experience.
+For instance, there can be a counter for the number of new user invite.
+The amount of discount given will scale with the number of new users invited.

 **<ins>2.
 Find Friends (Existing and New Users)</ins>**
 Find a friend to purchase those latest Converse kicks with.
 Our newest feature, "Find Friends", helps Tiktok users find other users, saved on their device as a contact, who have also  added the item to their cart.
 Now, like-minded Converse fans can purchase the new sneakers together and grab all those crazy discounts along the way.